-• Item 103: Wildan Financial - Bond Annual Continual

-Disclosure Reporting

-Item 104: PFM Group - Bond Arbitrage/Rebate Calculations Item 116: Bank of New York Mellon - Bond 2014A Annual

-Debt Service Payment

-Item 117: Bank of New York Mellon - Bond 2014B Annual Debt Service Payment
+- Item 103: Wildan Financial Bond Annual Continual Disclosure Reporting - Item 104: PFM Group Bond Arbitrage/Rebate Calculations - Item 116: Bank of New York Mellon Bond 2014A Annual Debt Service Payment - Item 117: Bank of New York Mellon Bond 2014B Annual Debt Service Payment

-The former Emeryville Redevelopment Agency entered into loan agreements in 1995, 1998, 2001, 2002 and 2004 which pledged tax increment and low-and-moderate income housing revenues as security for bonds issued by the Emeryville Public Finance Authority.
+The former Emeryville Redevelopment Agency entered into loan agreements in 1995, 1998, 2001, 2002 and 2004 which pledged tax increment and low- and moderate-income housing revenues as security for bonds issued by the Emeryville Public Finance Authority.
 The bond funds were then used by the Redevelopment Agency to finance redevelopment activities and affordable housing projects.

 Section 34177.5 (a) of the Dissolution Act provides that the Successor Agency may proceed to issue bonds to refund existing bonds or other indebtedness of its former redevelopment agency to provide savings.
 In 2014, the Successor Agency determined that bond market conditions allowed for the issuance of refunding bonds to refinance all of the former Redevelopment Agency's outstanding bonds.
-The estimated average annual debt service savings were calculated to be approximately \$500,000 per year.
+The estimated average annual debt service savings was calculated to be approximately \$500,000 per year.
 Since the debt service on the bonds is not level, the savings will be greater in years 2015 to 2026 and declining in years 2027 to 2034 due to the different final maturities on the existing bonds.
 Accordingly, in April 2014, the Successor Agency and Oversight Board approved the transaction to refund the former Redevelopment Agency's existing bonds.

 The refinancing of the outstanding indebtedness of the former Redevelopment Agency generated net present value savings of approximately \$6.0 million over the remaining life of the bonds.
-ROPS line items 116 and 117 reflect the annual debt service payment due for the refunding bonds of \$9,768,000 and \$1,351,247 per year.
+ROPS line items 116 and 117 reflects the annual debt service payment due for the refunding bonds of \$9,760,750 and \$1,352,416 during the ROPS 21-22 cycle.
 ROPS line items 103 and 104 relate to professional services for continuing disclosure reporting and arbitrage calculations required in connection with the refunding bonds.
 ROPS line item 64 relates to annual fees paid to the bond trustee.
 These line items will be retired after all bond debt is fully repaid in September 2034.

 ROPS line items 62, 63 and 67 relate to other financial aspects of the Successor Agency.
 ROPS line item 62 relates to required financial auditing services for the Successor Agency.
-Note the Successor Agency plans to conduct a Request for Proposals (RFP) for audit services during the ROPS 20-21 period, and thus the payee for line item 62 is unknown as of the writing of this report.
 ROPS line item 63 relates to bank fees paid in connection with the Successor Agency's accounts.
 Finally, ROPS line item 67 relates to property tax audit services as needed.
 These line items will also be retired once all Successor Agency obligations have been satisfied and the Successor Agency is dissolved.